Best Watercolor Paper for Landscapes (2026 Guide)

 Is Chitrapat watercolor paper worth buying?

 Yes.
-Chitrapat 270gsm 100% cotton cold pressed is one of the strongest mid-tier cotton papers available to Indian artists at its price point.
-It lifts cleanly without forming pulp, handles wet-on-wet atmospheric blending well, and responds particularly well to warm-toned earth pigments.
-The 270gsm weight is fine for most landscape work; for paintings that require many heavy washes across multiple sessions, stretching the paper first is advisable.
+It is one of the strongest mid-tier cotton papers available to Indian artists at its price point — clean lifting without pulp formation, reliable wet-on-wet blending, and a particular sympathy with warm-toned earth pigments.
+For paintings requiring many heavy washes across multiple sessions, stretching the 270gsm sheet beforehand is advisable.

 What is Maestriaa watercolor paper?

-Maestriaa is an Indian handmade watercolor paper brand from Vadodara, Gujarat.
-Made from 100% recycled cotton rags, acid-free, pH neutral, and gelatin-sized both internally and externally.
-The 300gsm cold pressed version handles wet-on-wet landscape work reliably and is priced economically compared to imported cotton papers.
-Minor batch-to-batch variation is possible with handmade paper — test a sheet from a new pack before committing a complex painting to it.
-Available on Amazon.in, Hello August India, KDS Art Store, and Canvazo.
+An Indian handmade watercolor paper from Vadodara, Gujarat.
+Made from 100% recycled cotton rags, acid-free, pH neutral, and gelatin-sized internally and externally.
+The 300gsm cold pressed version handles atmospheric landscape work reliably and is priced competitively against imported cotton papers.
+Minor batch variation is possible with handmade paper — test a sheet from a new pack before committing a complex painting to it.

 Is Baohong watercolor paper as good as Arches?